 The Stack Up

-Think of these layers as ingredients to a recipe, they all might be completely different from the other, yet they all combine to make for a delicious recipe, with each ingredient adding greatness to the dish in some way, shape or form.
+Think of these layers as ingredients to a recipe, they all might be completely different from the other, yet they all combine to make for a delicious recipe, with each component adding greatness to the dish in some way, shape, or form.

-The process is straightforward, but it is quite difficult to explain without the help of visual aid, so to better explain the process take a look at the following diagram.
+The process is straightforward, but it is quite challenging to explain without a visual aid, so to explain the process better, take a look at the following diagram.

 Image 6: Rigid Flexible Circuit

-As you can see in the diagram each of the individual layers, take center stage, and you can see the difference between each one.
-Now that you know the major differences between each of these PCBs the next two diagrams will show you all of the components that go into making a PCB.
+As you can see in the diagram, each of the individual layers takes center stage, and you can see the difference between each one.
+Now that you know the significant differences between each of these PCBs, the next two diagrams will show you all of the components that go into making a PCB.

 Do note that this is a very generic view of all of the various components that go into making a PCB and that these components can significantly differ depending on the type of PCB that you intend to make and its purpose.

 They are moving onto what is possibly the essential part of this guide, the benefits.
 Why do people use Rigid-flex PCBs?
 To say that because it is somewhat elastic is to do this magnificent work of engineering injustice.

 The Rigid-Flex PCB has many different benefits other than just reaching and connecting other circuits, making it possibly the most versatile type of PCB's in the world.

 The first of the many advantages of a Rigid-Flex PCB is the customizability.
 Some of you might be thinking that all PCBs are customizable; this PCB is a little different regarding customizability.
 Unlike generic PCBs that shape how the device will be, a designer can customize the size and shape of the Rigid-Flex to fit the device.
 In other words, if you happen to make a design that you like, but are having trouble making a proper PCB for it, then you can craft a rigid-flex PCB to fit the system better.